 The School District uses many funds or sub-funds to account for a multitude of financial transactions during the fiscal year.
-The fund financial statements presented in this report provide detailed information about the School District's significant or major funds.
-As discussed previously, the School District has no nonmajor funds as defined by generally accepted accounting principles.
+The fund financial statements presented in this report provide detail information about the School District's significant or major funds.
+As discussed previously, the District has no nonmajor Funds as defined by generally accepted accounting principles.

-The School District has two kinds of funds as discussed below:
+The District has two kinds of funds as discussed below: